paullepoulpe/master-thesis/src/07_Tools.md

 scala> Hit breakpoint at CodeMotion.scala:14
 ```

-We then provide two different api's that can be used to inspect the state of the target.
-By using the `scala.Dynamic` type provide by scala, we are able to create a simple embedded language in the scala interpreter that can be used to retrieve values from the target process.
+We then provide two different apis that can be used to inspect the state of the target.
+By using the `scala.Dynamic` type provided by scala, we are able to create a simple embedded language in the scala interpreter that can be used to retrieve values from the target process.

 ```scala
 scala> p()